DominicMashak/Molecular-Evolution/TUTORIAL.md

 bash run_nsga2.sh
 (second test)

-After the generation 1, if there is a graph in the nsga2_results folder, then it works.
+After generation 1, if there is a graph in the nsga2_results folder, then it works.